RavSS/HAVK/TASKLIST.md

   perspective.
 I have been implementing them on an ad hoc basis.
 - Clean up the entire operating system runtime overall, as I have been rushing it in comparison to the care I have been taking with the kernel.
+- Redo the IPC handling for some of the user tasks that have been ignored due to the now bygone IPC performance issues.
+- Slightly rework the tasking package's contracts, as there are too many dead task checks that raise a panic if reached.
+This should not actually be necessary if modelled more carefully.
+- Move the PIT driver out of the kernel, as it has no reason to be inside the kernel any more aside from initially calibrating the LAPIC timer.
+- Make IPC more fair and give tasks more control over context switching, along with what tasks are actually active so an expensive system call does not have to be used in order for every task in order to check if they've received a message.
+This can also potentially lead to taking the scheduler out of the kernel; thus, further pushing it towards a microkernel.